ComposableTimeSeriesForestClassifier#

 collected_tagsdict

-Dictionary of class tag name: tag value pairs.
+Dictionary of tag name : tag value pairs.
 Collected from _tags class attribute via nested inheritance.
+NOT overridden by dynamic tags set by set_tags or clone_tags.

 get_config()[source]#